-- 1) Select a file to view in the file list frame to the left of the main window. - 2) If a search term has been specified, the search term hits will be highlighted throughout the text.
-Search options are the same as for the \\Concordance\\ and \\Concordance Plot\\ tools. - 3) Use the "Previous Hit" and "Next Hit" buttons to jump to the appropriate hit in the file. - 4) Change the search term and click on the 'Start' button to view other hits in the file.
+- 1) Select a file to view in the file list frame to the left of the main window. - 2) Hit the start button - 3) If a search term has been specified, the search term hits will be highlighted throughout the text.
+Search options are the same as for the \\Concordance\\ and \\Concordance Plot\\ tools. - 4) Use the "Previous Hit" and "Next Hit" buttons to jump to the appropriate hit in the file.